-- (a) For the year ended 31 December 2018, the use of certain properties with a total carrying amount of Nii (2017: RMB2,066,000) have changed, as evidenced by commencement of self-occupation for office use by the Group and hence were transferred to property, plant and equipment from properties held for sale. - (b) For the year ended 31 December 2018, the use of certain properties with a total carrying amount and fair value of RMB265,177,000 (2017: RMB28,406,000) have changed to investment property purposes, as evidenced by the end of self-occupation for office use by the Group and hence these properties were transferred to investment properties. - (c) The fair value of the Group's land and buildings in the PRC at 31 December 2018 and 2017 were with reference to valuation carried out by qualified valuers from CBRE Limited, an independent firm of chartered surveyors.
+- (a) For the year ended 31 December 2019, the use of certain properties with a total carrying amount and fair value of RMB17,470,000 (2018: RMB265,177,000) have changed to investment property purposes, as evidenced by the end of self-occupation for office use and by the entering into by the Group of long term lease agreements with tenants and hence these properties were transferred to investment properties. - (b) The fair value of the Group's land and buildings in the PRC at 31 December 2019 and 2018 were with reference to valuation carried out by qualified valuers from CBRE Limited, an independent firm of chartered surveyors.

-The valuations were carried out in accordance with HKIS Valuation Standards issued by the HKIS Hong Kong Institute of Surveyors.
+The valuations were carried out in accordance with HKIS Valuation Standards issued by the Hong Kong Institute of Surveyors.
 The revaluation surplus net of applicable deferred taxes was credited to properties revaluation reserve.

-Had the revalued land and buildings been measured at historical cost less accumulated depreciation, the carrying values of the Group as at 31 December 2018 would have been RMB287,858,000 (2017: RMB464,832,000).
+Had the revalued land and buildings been measured at historical cost less accumulated depreciation, the carrying values of the Group as at 31 December 2019 would have been RMB417,903,000 (2018: RMB287,858,000).

-(d) The fair value of the Group's land and buildings is a level 3 recurring fair value measurements using significant unobservable inputs.
+(c) The fair value of the Group's land and buildings is a level 3 recurring fair value measurements using significant unobservable inputs.
 During the years, there were no transfers of fair value measurements between level 1 and level 2, and no transfers into or out of level 3.
 A reconciliation of the opening and closing fair value balance is provided below.

-2018 2017
+2019 2018

 RMB'000 RMB'000

-At beginning of year 714,232 516,603
+At beginning of year 527,106 714,232

-Depreciation charge (11,816) (17,400)
+Depreciation charge (16,116) (11,816)

-Transfer from construction in progress 44,604 221,351
+Transfer from construction in progress 154,385 44,604

-Transfer from property held for sale 2,066

-Transfer to investment properties (265,177) (28,406)
+Transfer to investment properties (17,470) (265,177)

-Revaluation gain included in other comprehensive income 45,263 20,018
+Revaluation gain included in other comprehensive income 72,030 45,263

-At end of year 527,106 714,232
+At end of year 719,935 527,106